ArturoTarinVillaescusa/kafkadockerworkshop/README.md

 #### 4-2-4-6 PRODUCTOR INCREMENTAL

- Este test comienza con con 10 threads y cada minuto lanza 10 nuevos threads que se suman a los anteriores
+  This test starts with 10 threads and every minute releases 10 new threads that add to the previous ones

- Se inicia con este comando:
+  It starts with this command:

         docker@docker:~/scripts$ ./testJmeter.sh PRODUCTOR_INCREMENTAL

- Estas son las métricas de productor incremental en mi máquina:
+  These are the incremental producer metrics on my machine:

  ***ActiveThreadsOverTime***

  ![alt text](imagenes/PRODUCTOR_INCREMENTAL/ActiveThreadsOverTime.png "ActiveThreadsOverTime")